pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

 ## A more complicated resource-based policy

-Being regulated requires from us that we control closely who has access to what.
+Being regulated requires us to control closely who has access to what.
-The biggest risk is to inadvertently grant a right to someone that could be painful.
-Let's say, the ability to delete a bucket or have access to confidential information stored in an S3 Bucket.
+What scares us most is to inadvertently grant a right to someone that could result in a painful situation.
+For instance, granting delete S3 bucket rights or granting access to confidential information stored in an S3 Bucket.

-To avoid this, we make extensive use of S3 Bucket policies having several statements granting:
+To avoid this, we make extensive use of S3 Bucket policies composed of several statements granting:

 - admin access to administrators,
 - usage access to users
 - and denying delete bucket rights for everyone.

-Let's create an S3 Bucket with a Bucket Policy having multiple Statements.
+Let us create an S3 Bucket with a Bucket Policy having multiple Statements.

 ```typescript
 import * as pulumi from "@pulumi/pulumi";